Iza2005/B2B-Invoice-late-payment/README.md

 Where I used AI (Claude.ai and chatgpt):

 - To generate the realistic dataset for this project
-- To help me solve some bugs in my coding (train.ipynb, main.py, test.py)
+- To help me solve some bugs in my coding and make it more effective (train.ipynb, main.py, test.py)
 - To answer my questions for curl, Docker and how to correctly develop the API for this project

-With that said, I only use AI tools as a support, not as a replacement for my own thinking and work.
+With that said, I only use AI tools as a support, not as a replacement of my own thinking.